Periodic Solutions to Dissipative Hyperbolic Systems. II: Hopf Bifurcation for Semilinear Problems

 \subsection{Some remarks on related work}

 The main methods for proving Hopf bifurcation theorems are, roughly speaking, center manifold reduction and Liapunov-Schmidt reduction.
 In order to apply them to abstract evolution equations one needs to have a smooth center manifold for the corresponding semiflow (for center manifold reduction) or a Fredholm property of the linearized equation on spaces of periodic functions (for Liapunov-Schmidt reduction).

-It seems that hyperbolic partial differential operators do not satisfy conditions like \cite[Hypothesis 2.7 in Chapter 2.2]{Haragus}, \cite[Chapter 2.4.2]{Ma}, or \cite[Hypothesis (H)]{Vander}, which are usually assumed to be fulfilled by the operators in the abstract evolution equations and which imply the existence of center manifolds, and they also do not satisfy the conditions like \cite[Hypothesis (HL)]{CrandRab} or \cite[Hypothesis I.8.8]{Ki}, which are assumed in order to apply Liapunov-Schmidt reduction.
+In \cite{CrandRab,Ki} Hopf bifurcation theorems for abstract evolution equations are proved by means of Liapunov-Schmidt reduction, and in \cite{Haragus,Ma,Vander} by means of center manifold reduction.
+In \cite{CrandRab,Ki} it is assumed that the operator of the linearized equation is sectorial (see \cite[Hypothesis (HL)]{CrandRab} and \cite[Hypothesis I.8.8]{Ki}), hence this setting is not appropriate for hyperbolic PDEs.
+In \cite{Haragus,Ma,Vander} the assumptions concerning the linearized operator are more general, including non-sectorial operators.
+However, it is unclear if our system \reff{eq:1.1}--\reff{eq:1.3} can be written as an abstract evolution equation satisfying those conditions.
+On the other hand, it is interesting to see in \cite{Vander} that the 1D semilinear damped wave equation $\d_t^2u=\d_x^2u-\gamma \d_tu+f(u)$ with $f(0)=0$, subjected to homogeneous Dirichlet boundary conditions, can be written as an abstract evolution equation satisfying the general assumptions of \cite{Vander}.
+But for that it is essentially used the exeptional property that the nonlinearity $f$ maps functions with zero boundary conditions into functions which have zero boundary conditions again.

 The celebrated counter example of M. Renardy \cite{Renardy} shows that a reasonable linear hyperbolic differential operator in two space dimensions with periodic boundary conditions may not satisfy the spectral mapping property (see also \cite{ChiconeL, Engel}), and, hence, its spectral decomposition does not create a corresponding spectral decomposition of the corresponding linear semiflow.
 Therefore, the question of existence of center manifolds for small nonlinear perturbations of this linear semiflow is completely open.